 The UCF College of Medicine offers an M.D. degree through the department of Medical Education as well as undergraduate and advanced degrees in biomedical sciences through the Burnett School of Biomedical Sciences.

 The UCF M.D.
-Program began in fall 2009 with an inaugural class of 41 students and will eventually graduate 120 M.D.s per year when at full enrollment.
+Program began in fall 2009 with an inaugural class of 41 students and is graduating 120 M.D.s per year at full enrollment.
 The program allows students to prepare for careers in every discipline of medicine and to focus on an individualized area of study or research.
-The M.D. program learning experience at the University of Central Florida is a unique and exciting blend of state-of-the-art technology, virtual, clinical, and laboratory experiences, research, facilitator-directed small group sessions, and interactive didactic lectures.
+The M.D. program learning experience at the University of Central Florida is a unique and exciting blend of state-of-the-art technology, virtual, clinical, and laboratory experiences, research, facilitator-directed small group sessions and interactive didactic lectures.